 Management will have broad discretion concerning the use of the proceeds of the Offering, as well as the timing of their expenditure.
 See "Use of Proceeds".
 As a result, purchasers will be relying on the judgment of Management for the application of the proceeds of the Offering.
 Management may use the net proceeds of the Offering in ways that purchasers may not consider desirable.
-The results and the effectiveness of the application of the net proceeds are uncertain.
-If the proceeds are not applied effectively, the results of the Company's operations may suffer.
+The results and the effectiveness of the application of the proceeds are not applied effectively, the results of the Company's operations may suffer.